Ancel Keys

 Ancel Benjamin Keys (January 26, 1904 – November 20, 2004) was an American physiologist who studied the influence of diet on health.
-In particular, he hypothesized that replacing dietary saturated fat with polyunsaturated fat reduces cardiovascular heart disease.
-Modern dietary recommendations by health organizations, systematic reviews, and national health agencies corroborate this.
+In particular, he hypothesized that replacing dietary saturated fat with polyunsaturated fat reduced cardiovascular diseases.
+Modern dietary recommendations by health organizations, and national health agencies corroborate this.

 Keys studied starvation in men and published The Biology of Human Starvation (1950), which remains the only source of its kind.
 He examined the epidemiology of cardiovascular disease and was responsible for two famous diets: K-rations, formulated as balanced meals for combat soldiers in World War II, and the Mediterranean diet, which he popularized with his wife Margaret.

 Early life

-Ancel Keys was born in Colorado Springs in 1904 to Benjamin Pious Keys (1883–1961) and Carolyn Emma Chaney (1885–1960), the sister of actor and director Lon Chaney.
+Ancel Benjamin Keys was born in Colorado Springs on January 26, 1904, the son of Benjamin Pious Keys (1883–1961) and Carolyn Emma Chaney (1885–1960), the sister of actor and director Lon Chaney (1883–1930).
 In 1906 they moved to San Francisco before the 1906 San Francisco earthquake struck.
 Shortly after the disaster, his family relocated to Berkeley where he grew up.
 Keys was intelligent as a boy; Lewis Terman, a noted psychologist and inventor of the Stanford-Binet IQ Test, described him as intellectually "gifted".
 During his youth, he left high school to pursue odd jobs, such as shoveling bat guano in Arizona, being a powder monkey in a Colorado mine, and working in a lumber camp.
 He eventually finished his secondary education and was admitted to the University of California at Berkeley in 1922.